 If you have developed any of the following conditions, you may be a candidate for toe surgery:

-- Hammertoe: If your toe joints bend abnormally, your toe will face downward, rather than outward.
+If your toe joints bend abnormally, your toe will face downward, rather than outward.
 Eventually, this could lead to irritation and pain.
-Corns or callouses (or both) may also develop.
+Corns or calluses (or both) may also develop.

 Although our doctors are world-class surgeons, they take a conservative approach and will never recommend surgery if it is unnecessary.
 Your physician will evaluate your symptoms and he may also take x-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) scans of your foot.
 Then he can determine whether surgery or a different treatment is right for you.